Regular Chimney Inspections Can Prevent Expensive Repairs

 Even though your local government might tell you the average cost of a repair, chimney inspections aren’t covered.
 Chimneys are considered masonry structures and therefore require special permits to be installed.
 You might need to have the structure inspected by a licensed building inspector before you can proceed.
 This exam is usually not difficult, but it does take time out of your schedule.

-By consulting with a chimney caps specialist, you can find out the best way to repair a leaking fireplace.
+By consulting with a chimney caps specialist, you can find out the best way to repair a leaking fireplace as well as chimney safety.
 Although the costs can be high, regular chimney inspections are imperative to prevent serious damage and expensive repairs.
 You can often avoid costly water damage or leaks by taking a few simple precautions.

 - Learn more about West Orange, NJ 07039